Asbestos Insulation – A Guide to Asbestos Used in Insulation

 Loose-Fill Asbestos Insulation

 Loose-fill insulation is one of the most dangerous forms of insulation.
 Designed to be either blown or poured into hollow areas and roof voids it is extremely fibrous and will readily release fibres into the air.
-This material frequently consists of 100% pure asbestos
+This material frequently consists of 100% pure asbestos fibre.

-Where you might find loose-fill asbestos insulation: Wall Cavities, attic floors and other areas of buildings that are not readily accessible.
+Where you might find loose-fill asbestos insulation: Wall cavities, attic floors and other areas of buildings that are not readily accessible.

-Preformed and Loose applied Asbestos Insulation
+Pre-formed and Loose applied Asbestos Insulation

 Where you might find asbestos insulation : Pipes, ducts and other plumbing/HVAC plant.
+We often find residues of insulation to surfaces adjacent lagged or previously-insulated pipework, remnants of the original insulating operation.

 How to Remove Asbestos Insulation